 According to recent estimates, construction work in Boston is at the highest recorded in the past two decades.
 With Boston officials signing off on $8.5 billion in development projects in 2020, it’s a great sign for construction workers looking for a city with no shortage of commercial, residential and city-funded projects.

 The Philadelphia region is filled to the brim with both residential and commercial construction projects with the potential for work opportunities.
-It’s also helpful that the cost of living and construction expenses in Philadelphia are much better than the tri-state area.
-Plus, the post-pandemic increase in corporate relocations have caused city dwellers from higher-cost statesm like New York to support the Philly construction job boom.
+It’s also helpful that the cost of living and construction expenses in Philadelphia are much lower than the tristate area.
+Plus, the post-pandemic increase in corporate relocations has caused city dwellers from higher cost states like New York to support the Philly construction job boom.

 Even though many American cities experienced negative impacts on commercial and multifamily construction across the country, Denver has been an exception.
-Tons of upcoming residential construction projects along with plans to build a light rail and I-70 highway point towards continued job opportunities.
-Plus, the city is trying to build a hyperloop to connect Denver to other cities in the Western U.S.
+Tons of upcoming residential construction projects along with plans to build a light-rail and I-70 highway point toward continued job opportunities.
+Plus, the city is trying to build a Hyperloop to connect Denver to other cities in the Western U.S.

 8. New York

-Despite construction employment declines in New York City and New York state as a whole (11% and 7% respectively), there are signs of a building boom in the second half of 2021 that is making New Yorkers hopeful of a construction jobs comeback.
+Despite low construction employment rates in New York City in the beginning of 2021, construction jobs will continue to make a comeback this year.
+Nonresidential construction spending is expected to increase by 11.6% in 2022, and projections show that the industry will create over 20,000 jobs over the next three years.
 With New York being a magnet for some of the biggest mega construction projects worldwide, like Hudson Yards, it’s only a matter of time before job opportunities bounce back.

 Portland is expected to invest heavily in its infrastructure projects, even though residential construction is still the dominant construction sector.
-Bridges and high-speed rails across the Columbia River, as well as light rail construction, will help boost construction jobs.
-Fortunately, unemployment for tradesmen and construction workers is already low in Portland, too.
+Bridges and high-speed rails across the Columbia River, as well as light-rail construction, will help boost construction jobs.
+Fortunately, unemployment for tradespeople and construction workers is already low in Portland, too.

-The Minneapolis-St. Paul metro area has exciting infrastructure projects driving upcoming construction work, like building the city’s light rail network and a new Google data center.
-Even though construction labor decreased in 2020 because of COVID-19, it’s returning to pre-pandemic levels and it looks like opportunities will continue to grow moving forward.
+The Minneapolis-St. Paul metro area has exciting infrastructure projects driving upcoming construction work, like building the city’s light-rail network and a new Google data center.
+Construction labor began returning to pre-pandemic levels in 2021, and it looks like opportunities will continue to grow moving forward.

-Our findings revealed that some of America’s most populous and legendary cities including Los Angeles, New York, San Francisco and Chicago, are pointing towards a promising future in terms of construction job availability in 2021 and beyond.
+Our findings revealed that some of America’s most populous and legendary cities, including Los Angeles, New York, San Francisco and Chicago, are pointing toward a promising future in terms of construction job availability in 2022 and beyond.

-In order to determine the best , BigRentz compared a sample of the 100 of the most populated U.S. cities, narrowing down the list to the top 12 cities with the most construction work opportunities and best salaries, using 2019 BLS data on construction laborers and 2021 Glassdoor data respectively.
+In order to determine the best cities for construction jobs, BigRentz compared a sample of 100 of the most populated U.S. cities, narrowing down the list to the top 12 cities with the most construction work opportunities and best salaries, using 2019 BLS data on construction laborers and 2021 Glassdoor data, respectively.

 - Average salary for construction workers in the region